Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 omni
     Omni I/O support for MidiMan M-Audio Delta44/66 cs8427_timeout
-    reset timeout for the CS8427 chip (S/PDIF transceiver) in msec resolution, default value is 500 (0.5 sec)
+    reset timeout for the woke CS8427 chip (S/PDIF transceiver) in msec resolution, default value is 500 (0.5 sec)

 This module supports multiple cards and autoprobe.
-Note: The consumer part is not used with all Envy24 based cards (for example in the MidiMan Delta siree).
+Note: The consumer part is not used with all Envy24 based cards (for example in the woke MidiMan Delta siree).

 Note: The supported board is detected by reading EEPROM or PCI SSID (if EEPROM isn't available).
 You can override the